 If you are starting with the exercise, the best option is to carry it out without weight.
 During the first week, you can perform three to four sets of 10 repetitions for a total of 40 squats per day.
 Rest one day between each workout.

-Squats can be executed easily, but the improper technique can cause an injury.
+Squats can be executed easily, but improper technique can cause injury.
 It is necessary to start by separating the legs so that you can keep your balance.
 The feet should be parallel, pointing forward.

 The trunk has to remain stretched without overstressing the back.
 The position you adopt should be comfortable.
 At the same time, make an effort to leave your arms extended.